 \subsection{Systems under consideration}

-In this section we will first introduce the two classes of chaotic maps that we will consider in the paper: one defined on periodic intervals, and one defined on non-periodic intervals.
-We will then introduce and discuss some generalised distortion conditions that maps in these classes may optionally satisfy and which determine the rate of convergence of spectral approximations.
+We first introduce the two generic classes of maps we will consider; we will then introduce a set of so-called distortion conditions that maps from these classes may optionally hold, and which determine the spectral method's rates of convergence.